juanfont/headscale/docs/windows-client.md

 The Tailscale Windows client has been observed to reset its configuration on logout/reboot and these two keys [resolves that issue](https://github.com/tailscale/tailscale/issues/2798).

 For a guide on how to edit registry keys, [check out Computer Hope](https://www.computerhope.com/issues/ch001348.htm).

-## Installation

-### The recent Tailscale v1.34 release has broken the ability to change the control server URL in the Windows Client.
-Currently the latest version that carries the functionality is [tailscale-setup-1.32.3-amd64.msi](https://pkgs.tailscale.com/stable/tailscale-setup-1.32.3-amd64.msi)

-When the installation has finished, start Tailscale and log in (you might have to click the icon in the system tray).

-The log in should open a browser Window and direct you to your `headscale` instance.

 ## Troubleshooting